Sports tribunal opens Rio's doors to more Russian dopers

 Alexander Zhukov said it was unfair Russian sports stars such as double Olympic champion pole vaulter Yelena Isinbayeva would now watch the Games from home while past doping offenders, including top U.S. runner Justin Gatlin, took to the field.

-On Thursday, CAS ruled in favor of an appeal against the ban by four-times breaststroke world champion Yulia Efimova as well as rowers Anastasia Karabelshikova and Ivan Podshivalov.
+On Thursday, CAS ruled in favour of an appeal against the ban by four-times breaststroke world champion Yulia Efimova as well as rowers Anastasia Karabelshikova and Ivan Podshivalov.

 Efimova had been disqualified from competing by swimming governing body FINA between October 2013 and February 2015 after testing positive for traces of the anabolic steroid DHEA.

-CAS say the Olympic ban was unenforceable, saying an athlete cannot be sanctioned twice for a doping offense.
+CAS say the Olympic ban was unenforceable, saying an athlete cannot be sanctioned twice for a doping offence.
 FINA will now have to decide on her eligibility.

 Karabelshikova and Podshivalov also argued that they should be allowed to compete given they had already served their doping suspensions.
 CAS sent their case back to the International Rowing Federation to decide on their eligibility "without delay".